Skip to main content

 • A first-degree relative diagnosed age <45 y with cancer AND

-• An additional first- or second-degree relative in the same lineage with cancer diagnosed <45 y, or a sarcoma at any age” (NCCN, 2024).
+• An additional first- or second-degree relative in the same lineage with cancer diagnosed <45 y, or a sarcoma at any age”.

 The Chompret criteria are as follows:

-• “Individual with a tumor from LFS tumor spectrum (eg, soft tissue sarcoma, osteosarcoma, CNS tumor, breast cancer, adrenocortical carcinoma [ACC]) before 46 y of age, AND at least one first- or second-degree relative with any of the aforementioned cancers (other than breast cancer if the proband has breast cancer) before the age of 56 y or with multiple primaries at any age OR
+• “Individual with a tumor from LFS tumor spectrum (eg, soft tissue sarcoma, osteosarcoma, CNS tumor, breast cancer, adrenocortical carcinoma [ACC]) before 46 y of age, AND at least one first- or second-degree relative with any of the aforementioned cancers (other than breast cancer if the proband has breast cancer) at age <56 years or with multiple primaries at any age OR

-• Individual with multiple tumors (except multiple breast tumors), two of which belong to LFS tumor spectrum with the initial cancer occurring before the age of 46 y OR
+• Individual with multiple tumors (except multiple breast tumors), two of which belong to LFS tumor spectrum with the initial cancer occurring at age <46 y OR

 • Individual with adrenocortical carcinoma, or choroid plexus carcinoma or rhabdomyosarcoma of embryonal anaplastic subtype, at any age of onset, regardless of family history OR